MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Default audio device ID to use when starting microphone media.
  - `string` to request media for specified deviceId
- - `null|falsey` to request media system default device
+ - `null|falsy` to request media system default device

 #### `defaults.outputDeviceId`
 `outputDeviceId?: string | null;` Optional: defaults to `null`

 Default output device ID to use when starting camera media.
  - `string` ID for output media device to use
- - `null|falsey` to request media system default device
+ - `null|falsy` to request media system default device
 > Not all browsers support output devices.
 For supported browsers, system default for output devices is always an empty string (ex: `''`)